 The good news is that some strategies can help prevent bias from creeping into the data stream and the algorithms that learn from it.

 - Ask questions.
 You can ask a number of questions of potential vendors to gauge their bias-mitigating safeguards.
 Can you gain some visibility into how their algorithms are created?
 Do they have an industrial-organizational psychologist on staff who can perform detailed job analyses and help the data scientists build a definition of “good” variables?
 Do the vendors perform regular, independent audits on the results to see if enough diverse candidates are advancing?
 Do they score or rank candidates, and if so, can they randomize the top 10-20 to avoid undue focus on minute differences?

 - Remove biased language from job descriptions.
 Textio found that using words such as “exhaustive” and “fearless” in job descriptions led to more male candidates, while words such as “transparent” and “catalyst” led to more female applicants.
-Similarly, filling job descriptions with phrases such as “digital native,” “super fun” or “recent graduates” could suppress interest from older job seekers who bring a wealth of experience and soft skills to the table, especially those who may be switching careers or be willing to take a pay cut to learn skills.
+Similarly, filling job descriptions with phrases such as “digital native,” “super fun” or “recent graduates” Age Bias That's Barred by Law Appears in Thousands of Job Listings who bring a wealth of experience and soft skills to the table, especially those who may be switching careers or be willing to take a pay cut to learn skills.

 - Diversify recruiting strategies.
 Widen your pool of applicants simply by expanding your sourcing pools.
 Numerous job boards and vendors are specifically designed to increase the diversity of your candidate pool — the AARP Job Board is one example.
 Alternatively, use work assignments or science-backed assessments to provide realistic analysis of which candidates would do well in the role, not just ones who come from the same zip code or alma mater as previously successful hires.